-Aerated water enters the lake from tributaries in the spring and vertical mixing of the epilimnion starts at ice off.
+Aerated water enters the lake from tributaries in the spring.
+Vertical mixing of the lake water starts at ice off.
 Limited sampling to date indicates rapid aeration- and warming of the top 2 meters of the epilimnion.
 Oxygen levels are depressed but capable of sustaining life and temperatures are low at 5 meters.

 The lake modifies water quality, temperature and flow in Clinton Creek downstream of its outlet.
 These in turn are considered to have effects on algae, invertebrates and fish.
 As a general statement, algae feeds invertebrates and invertebrates feed fish.
-Most invertebrates cannot survive freezing but some can.
-Those that do are the favored food of smaller fish, such as juvenile Arctic Grayling, Chinook Salmon and Slimy Sculpin.
+Most invertebrates cannot survive freezing but some do so, generally as eggs which hatch early in the spring.
+These include the favored food organisms of smaller fish, such as juvenile Arctic Grayling, Chinook Salmon and Slimy Sculpin.

-The primary effect of the lake on water quality in downstream waters has been to increase nutrients in surface outflow and the seeps that result from lake water entering the waste rock and discharging downstream.
+The primary effect of the lake on water quality in downstream waters has been to increase levels of nutrients in the surface outflow and the seeps that result from lake water entering the waste rock and discharging downstream.
 The source of the nutrients is the decomposing organic matter in the lake.
 Invertebrate abundance downstream is high, and supports the large numbers of fish.

 Hudgeon Lake captures significant thermal energy, which is subsequently exported to Clinton Creek downstream from the lake outlet.
 This, in concert with the large crop of algae produced, increases the growth rates of invertebrates.
-Fish are able to use the thermal heterogeneity of the waters to maximize their feeding.
+Fish are able to use the thermal heterogeneity of the waters to maximize the conversion of food ingested to individual growth .